-If the Vice President of Academic Affairs determines that a procedural [or substantive] error occurred that significantly impacted the outcome of the hearing, he/she may order a new hearing.
-If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
+If the Provost determines that a procedural [or substantive] error occurred that significantly impacted the outcome of the hearing, he/she may order a new hearing.
+If a new hearing is ordered, all hearing procedures in Part IV, Section C (3)(e), will be followed.
 The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five business days of the decision of the Hearing Officers.
 The decision of the Hearing Officers is final and may not be appealed.

-If the Vice President for Academic Affairs determines that new evidence should be considered, he/she may return the complaint to the original Hearing Officers to reconsider the new evidence, or may order a new hearing.
+If the Provost determines that new evidence should be considered, he/she may return the complaint to the original Hearing Officers to reconsider the new evidence, or may order a new hearing.
 If new evidence is considered, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
 The Hearing Officers will notify the student of the outcome within five business days of their decision.
 The decision is final and may not be appealed.
 If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
-The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five business days of their decision.
+The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five bus i ness days of their decision.
 The decision of the Hearing Officers is final and may not be appealed.

-If the Vice President for Academic Affairs determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, he/she may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officers or ordering a new hearing.
-If the Vice President for Academic Affairs makes a decision regarding the sanctions, conditions, and/or restrictions without returning the case to the original Hearing Officers, he/she will notify the student in writing of the outcome within five business days of his/her decision.
-The decision of the Vice President for Academic Affairs is final and cannot be appealed.
-If the Vice President for Academic Affairs returns the case to the original Hearing Officers, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
+If the Provost determines that the sanctions imposed substantially vary from the range of sanctions normally imposed for similar infractions, he/she may then increase, decrease or otherwise modify the sanctions, conditions, and/or restrictions instead of returning the case to the original Hearing Officers or ordering a new hearing.
+If the Provost makes a decision regarding the sanctions, conditions, and/ or restrictions without returning the case to the original Hearing Officers, he/she will notify the student in writing of the outcome within five business days of his/her decision.
+The decision of the Provost is final and cannot be appealed.
+If the Provost returns the case to the original Hearing Officers, the Hearing Officers may increase, decrease, or otherwise modify the findings, sanctions, conditions, and/or restrictions.
 The Hearing Officers or designee will notify the student of the outcome within five business days of their decision.
 The decision is final and may not be appealed.
 If a new hearing is ordered, all hearing procedures in Part IV, Section C(3)(e), will be followed.
 The Hearing Officers will notify the Reporting Party and Responding Party of the outcome within five business days of their decision.
 The decision of the Hearing Officers is final and may not be appealed.

-In those cases in which the error cannot be cured by the original Hearing Officers (i.e., some cases of bias), the Vice President for Academic Affairs may order a new hearing with a new panel of Hearing Officers.
+In those cases in which the error cannot be cured by the original Hearing Officers (i.e., some cases of bias), the Provost may order a new hearing with a new panel of Hearing Officers.